IT Band Syndrome: It’s Not Your IT Band!

 Now that you have a better idea of the etiology of this tightness at the IT band, you’ll have a better path to success with reducing the tension and irritation.
 My goal is always to get it gone 100%.
 Since we’re dealing with adhesion, mobility work is really the key.
 As a sports chiro, I’m allowed to have my hands on people, using soft tissue techniques like ART or MRT, Graston or IASTM, and Cupping to help my clients to find relief, but as a personal trainer, you might not!

-My suggestion: Banded flossing, the application of a narrow latex band wrapped around the limb, is a GREAT way to help get past the pesky adhesions, and after that, it’s as simple as calming down the leftover tightnesses in the TFL and Glutes.
+My strong suggestion for IT band pain relief: Banded flossing, the application of a narrow latex band wrapped around the limb, is a great way to help get past the pesky adhesions, and after that, it’s as simple as calming down the leftover tightnesses in the TFL and Glutes.
 (A lacrosse ball or foam roller will certainly do the trick to release trigger points or adhesions in the muscle bellies).

 The floss compresses the IT Band and Quad together and puts a greater strain on the tug-of-war action.
 The safe bet here is that the adhesions themselves break up without further irritating the quad or ITB.
 I typically will do some activities like my squat “shapes”, as I demonstrate in the video, to shear those tissues for about 2 minutes, maybe twice, before getting out the roller or lacrosse ball and doing some compression work on TFL or Glute Med/Max for 20 seconds, three times per spot.